hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/SecuringYourApplication.md

 ### Cross-Site Request Forgery

 Cross-site request forgery (CSRF) is an attack where the victim is tricked into making an unintentional request to the web server.
 This is then treated as an authentic request from the client, effectively performing any operation the victim is able to perform.
 It can lead to exposure of confidential data, unintended code execution.
-If the user is an administrator or priviledged user the consequences can include gaining full control of the web application, deletion or stealing of data.
+If the user is an administrator or privileged user the consequences can include gaining full control of the web application, deletion or stealing of data.

 Your main defence against CSRF attacks is ensuring your server is free from XSS vulnerabilities.
 If this is not the case most other defences can be bypassed.
 But to reduce the attack surface for CSRF style attacks you can also include the following methods